drjubbs/dota-stats/README.md

 quit()
 ```

-Edit the configuration to use authentication and restart the service (uncomment the line `auth = True` **Future: Change location of database to be on attached storage for easy of backup**
+Edit the configuration to use authentication and restart the service (uncomment the line `auth = True`.
+If desired, change the location of the storage for easy of backup **TODO: Check to see this actually contains enough for a proper backup**.

 ```
 $ sudo vim /etc/mongodb.conf